kzar/bitratchet-js/README.md

           text : bitratchet.string({ pascal : true })
       });

-... and then supposing we had an arraybuffer containing a message, we could parse it like so:
+... and then supposing we had an ArrayBuffer containing a message, we could parse it like so:

       message.parse(arraybuffer).data;

 Finally to generate a new message we could do this:

-      message.unparse({ sequence : 3, sender : "127.0.0.1", text : "Hello world!" });
+      message.unparse({ sequence : 3, sender : "127.0.0.1", text : "Hello world!" }).data;

+(Notice that we've referred to the data key of the result each time, that's because as a dynamic primitive `bitratchet.record` returns an object containing the result length and result data.)

-Now that example is very simple, it ommits most of the powerful functionality provided but it should be enough to get you started.
-If you're interested in seing more complicated usage have a look in the tests `test/bitratchet-test.js`, you should be able to find an example of every feature there.
+Now that example is very simple, it omits most of the powerful functionality provided but hopefully it gives you somewhere to start.
+If you're interested in seeing more complicated usage have a look in the tests `test/bitratchet-test.js`, you should be able to find an example of every feature there.

 Primitives
 ----------

 Primitives are used to parse individual fields, often they are provided by a function that takes some options and returns the primitive object.
-Bitratchet consists of 6 commonly used primtives that handle the meat of the work.
+Bitratchet consists of 6 commonly used primitives that handle the meat of the work.
 You're then free to add your own (detailed below in the Extending section) domain specific ones.

 Primitive objects must follow these rules: